BrewBlox/brewblox-documentation/docs/user/startup.md

 ## Step 6: Use the system

-Brewblox itself is now installed and running.
+Brewblox is now installed and running.
 The next step is to put it in charge of your fridges, kettles, and conicals.

 You can build your configuration from scratch, or use one of the wizards.
 To start a wizard, click the big *Get Started* button, and select the *Quick Start* option.